baniasbaabe/air-quality-forecast/README.md

 # Air Quality Forecast

-An End-to-End Implementation of Automated Air Quality Forecast for Stuttgart, Germany.
+An End-to-End Implementation of Automated Air Quality Forecast for Stuttgart, Germany for the next 24 Hours.

 See the web app [here](https://air-quality-forecast.streamlit.app/)